 Mr. D'Amelio contributes valuable insights into financial, operational, strategic, and transformation-related matters, from his in-depth experiences leading and managing large companies in the pharmaceutical and telecommunication technology industries.
-He exhibits fluency and familiarity with financial statements, public company audit functions, controllership, financial planning and treasury operations, making him a great asset to our Board and Audit Committee.
+He exhibits fluency and familiarity with financial statements, public company audit functions, controllership, financial planning and treasury operations, making him a great asset to our Board and both the Audit Committee and Finance and Investment.
 He also brings seasoned experience helping large global companies navigate global supply chain issues and complex transformations, which we believe will be instrumental for our business resilience efforts and transformation journey.

 - · Business development and strategy

-- Business ethics
+- · Business ethics

-- Executive level leadership
+- · Executive level leadership

+- Extensive industry leadership

 - Financial and audit (audit committee financial expert)

 - Global

 - · Growth and transformation

+- · Human capital management

 - Investment

 - Operations

-- Public company board governance
+- · Public company board governance

+- · Risk and compliance

+- Social

-\ Humana Inc. is a healthcare insurance company, and Zoetis, Inc. is a pharmaceutical and medical treatment company..
+^{} Catalent, Inc. is a pharmaceutical and biotechnology company, Humana Inc. is a healthcare insurance company, and Zoetis, Inc. is a pharmaceutical and medical treatment company.

-• Siemens AG
+· Siemens AG